jerryzhao173985/reference_model/README.md

 builder generates test outputs in `./vtest/<operator_name>/` by default.
 To restrict test generation to particular regular expression wildcard, use the `--filter ` argument.
-The tool can be run with no arguments to generate all tests.
+The tool can be run with no arguments to generate a very large set of default example tests.

 Inputs and certain attributes are created using a random number generator, while others are exhaustive (within reasonable bounds)